YuriiBaryshev/CyberSecurityHandbook/git/commands.md

 ```

 git config --global user.name "Your Name" # specify the name with which the commits will be signed
-git config --global user.email "e@w.com"  # specify the email that will be in the committer's description
+git config --global user.email <email>  # specify the email that will be in the committer's description
 ```

 ##### Adding changes to the index